magento/devdocs/src/guides/v2.4/graphql/mutations/reorder-items.md

 PRODUCT_NOT_FOUND | The product has been deleted.
 UNDEFINED | An unknown error occurred.

 The `reorderItems` mutation will not add any products to the cart if it encounters the REORDER_NOT_AVAILABLE error.
-For any other error code, it will add the product to the cart, but it will continue adding other products, if applicable.
+For any other error code, the mutation will add the product to the cart, if possible, and it will continue adding other products, if applicable.

 ## Syntax